 One of the biggest benefits of growing strawberries is their perennial nature.
 You can reap the rewards of your labor for several years after initially planting strawberries with minimal effort after the initial planting year.
 With proper care, it is not uncommon for each strawberry plant to produce a full quart of strawberries.
 Approximately twenty-five strawberry plants should adequately supply a normal family with delicious strawberries.

 Perhaps an even more important reason you should consider growing strawberries in your own garden is what you often buy along with the strawberries in stores.
 You buy pesticides.
 Commercial strawberries repeatedly rank very poorly on list of most-contaminated produce items (the Environmental Working Group's data).
 This rank gains them membership in the infamous “Dirty Dozen” club.
 Even after washing, store-bought strawberries often have residual pesticides on or in them.
 Growing strawberries in your own garden allows you to know exactly what you are eating!
 In fact, here are 10 reasons you should consider growing your own strawberries.

 Once you have decided to begin growing strawberries, you need to pick your starting point.
 You can grow strawberries from seeds, or you can opt to transplant or purchase strawberry plants for your garden.
-(If this reference page seems daunting, you can start here first: How to Grow Strawberries in 10 Easy Steps.)

 It is more difficult if you start with strawberry seeds instead of existing strawberry plants.
 The Strawberry Seeds page will guide you through the delicate process of sprouting strawberry seeds and give you all the information you could possibly desire about strawberry seeds and where to find them.
 The Strawberry Plants for Sale page will point you in the right direction if you want to begin growing strawberries by purchasing existing plants.